dustinscarberry/utubevideogallery/README.md

 To edit a playlist / re-sync videos, click the edit action next to the item.

+### Changing Thumbnails Size

+To change the thumbnail for one video just edit and "Save Changes" for that video.
+To re-generate all video thumbnails at once, go to "Settings" and change the thumbnail size and "Save Changes".

 ## Shortcode Options

 There are a few options you can use with your shortcodes to modify / over-ride settings.